About the Springfield First Aid Squad

-Founded on March 18, 1949, the Squad has changed with advances in emergency medical service techniques and technology; for example, cardiopulmonary resuscitation (CPR) hadn’t been invented when the Squad was formed, and basic life support agencies could not use defibrillators in New Jersey until the mid 1990s.
-But our goal has remained the same: to provide the highest quality care to our patients.
+The Squad was founded on March 18, 1949.
+However, we have changed with advances in emergency medical service techniques and technology.
+For example, cardiopulmonary resuscitation (CPR) hadn’t been invented when the Squad was formed.
+Basic life support (BLS) agencies could not use defibrillators in New Jersey until the mid 1990s.
+Our goal has remained the same: to provide the highest quality care to our patients.

 Unlike other emergency services in town, the Springfield First Aid Squad is a non-profit, tax-exempt organization separate from the Township of Springfield.
-Donations from residents and businesses are critical as we have expenses involving vehicle and equipment purchases & maintenance, training, and supplies.
+Donations from residents and businesses are critical.
+We have expenses involving vehicle and equipment purchases & maintenance, training, and supplies.

 The Squad also hires per-diem EMT employees to supplement our volunteer workforce and ensure round-the-clock coverage of our town’s EMS needs.
 Candidates must have prior 9-1-1 EMS experience.

 The Springfield First Aid Squad provides services to the Township of Springfield which was founded in 1793 and is the oldest town in Union County, New Jersey.
-You should not confuse us with Springfield Township in Burlington County, which is served by Springfield Township EMS.
+You should not confuse us with Springfield Township in Burlington County.